hotNipi/node-red-contrib-ui-level/README.md

 The segments's values are also customizable within the configuration and with `msg.ui_control`

 You can choose anmations to be `soft` or `reactive` or animations can be turned `off` completely.
+Animation of value text is turned off by default.
+You can turn it on but be aware, text animation affects performance significantly!

 You can choose between 3 different stripe resolutions. `Superfine`, `Fine` and `Normal`